Tanay1805/assistive_touch_for_developers/README.md

 This is a assistive touch tool for all developers to increase their work productivity and developer friendly.

-Certainly!
-Here are the steps for users to download and use your extension from a public repository:
+Steps to download the extension.

 1. **Visit the Repository:**
    Users should visit the public repository hosting your extension.
 Provide them with the URL to the repository.